 Video provided by Igniter Media

 Being a Christian isn’t about obeying Jesus sometimes, in some places, at minimal cost, to do some things.
-Jesus did not come to serve but to serve, paying the ultimate cost to save us.
+Jesus did not come to be serves but to serve, paying the ultimate cost to save us.
 At all times, he did exactly as his Father desired, at all times, in all places, at all costs.
 In the same way, we’re asked to give up everything to follow and serve him anytime, anywhere, at any cost, to do anything.

 Surrender.
 Why do we often see that word in a negative light?
 Maybe it all depends on the definition we have of it.
 When we view it as living by a set of don’ts, surrender isn’t fun at all.
 But God’s definition is quite different.
 Surrendering to God means laying down our life and our plans and embracing God’s perfect, good, and agreeable will for us (Romans 12.1-2).